cminyard/gensio/README.rst

     relpkt can run over a serial port.
 It does not support streaming of data, so it's not very useful by itself.

+relpkt
+    Converts an unreliable packet interface to a reliable packet interface (that also supports streaming).
+Made for running over msgdelim.
+It will run over UDP, but it's not ideal for that because it doesn't do all the internet-friendly flow control and such that SCTP and TCP do.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.